adamatics/containerize-voila-app/README.md

 ### The Voila spinner appears, but remains at the last cell without rendering the app
 Make sure that you specified the ```Voila.base_url``` parameter so the app and its contents are located in the expected location.

+# References
+The notebook and sample data were copied from https://github.com/bqplot/bqplot-gallery.git (BSD-3-Clause license as of October 31st 2023).